The Cortile

 The Pittsburgh Vintage Grand Prix Association is a federally registered 501c (3) non-profit organization with a mission to hold a world-class vintage automotive race event for charity.

-Since 1983 this volunteer-driven event has raised over $6 million to benefit autistic and developmentally disabled individuals through the Autism Society of Pittsburgh and Allegheny Valley School.
+Since 1983 this volunteer-driven event has raised over $7million to benefit autistic and developmentally disabled individuals through Autism Pittsburgh and Merakey Allegheny Valley School.
 The Pittsburgh Vintage Grand Prix remains North America's largest vintage race event, the only one run on city streets, and the 8th largest car show in the World.

 All Rights Reserved.